 All assessment scores will be posted on ELMS/Canvas page.
-If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email me to schedule a time for us to meet and discuss.
+If you would like to review any of your grades (including the exams), or have questions about how something was scored, please email us to schedule a time to meet and discuss.